Felix (newspaper): Replacements

 During the 1980s and 1990s, the most widely used cat logo was the knight.
 In 1999, this was controversially replaced by a barely recognisable silhouette of a leaping cat (reminiscent of the Puma sportswear logo), then, in 2000, by a scowling pair of human eyes.
 These changes proved so unpopular among readers that, while running for election, two successive editors promised to "bring the cat back".

 In 2001, the cat returned in the form of a sabre-tooth tabby cat, designed by the creator of the freakfighter! comic strip.
 In 2004, the knight was restored, albeit as silhouette since 2006.
 In February 2008, Felix reported that it was unable to write about everything that affected students due to the constitution of the union.
 As a result, the logo has been modified so that the cat is now gagged with a red snooker ball.

 A change in the cat logo has often accompanied the annual redesign to the newspaper layout, corresponding with a change in the production team.

-The academic year starting October 2009 sees the original logo from 1949 reinstated and redesigned, to celebrate Felixs 60th anniversary.
+The academic year starting October 2009 saw the original logo from 1949 reinstated and redesigned to celebrate Felixs 60th anniversary.